Attribution and giving credit where credit is due

 While on-platform conversion activity, positive revenue growth and ROAS are not an impossibility, these metrics should actually be considered secondary to the positive impact your display initiatives are having on three other channels: Direct, Organic Search and Paid Search.

-It makes sense that when you boost your display budget, you expect to see an on-platform result.
 Now is a good time to stop and think about why we run display ads in the first place.
-The reason should not be to get display conversions.
+It can sound a bit counterintuitive at first, but the reason should not be to get display conversions.

 The primary purpose of a prospecting display campaign is to raise the awareness and visibility of your brand within the communities you serve.

-Its secondary purpose is to keep your brand top of mind within your market via remarketing.
-And this generates most on-platform display conversions.
+Display's secondary purpose is to keep your brand top of mind within your market via remarketing.
+And it is remarketing that typically generates most on-platform display conversions.

-Remarketing display is more likely to get more attributable conversions because we're now reaching out to users who've already expressed interest.
+Remarketing display is more likely to obtain attributable conversions because we're now reaching out to users who've already expressed interest.
 These users are further down the funnel towards taking action.

 A good display or video campaign builds awareness and affinity.
 Only after that comes on-platform conversion and revenue growth.